Make Me a Millionaire: Millionaire

 All six contestants who have not been in a game yet appear on stage, and the host calls the name of the one person who gets to play the last game (after the show reveals it by putting the six contestants under the spotlight, and then turning off one spotlight at a time until only one stays lit; Walberg then calls that person's name).
-The remaining five each receive $2,000 and 500 Make Me a Millionaire scratchers.
+The remaining five each receive $2,000 and 500 Make Me a Millionaire scratchers (250 Make Me a Millionaire scratchers in Season 2).
 Millionaire pays a minimum of $10,000 with a jackpot starting at $1,000,000 and increasing by $200,000 each time it is not won.

 The game begins by generating a random number from 1 to 50, which counts as the first winning number and awards the player $10,000.
 Each subsequent winning number awards them an additional $10,000.
 Play continues to get up to ten more winning numbers by guessing whether the next random number will be higher or lower than the previous winning number.
 Winning all eleven numbers (each number represents one letter of the word "millionaire") augments the earnings to the jackpot.
 After one wrong guess, the player must choose before each turn whether to leave with the accumulated earnings or continue to play (by saying the show's title).
 A second wrong guess ends the game and the player's earnings are halved (the $10,000 minimum is not halved).
 From the show's premiere through July 18, 2009, the player won only $10,000 when the game ended from a second wrong guess.
-Regardless of the outcome, the winner receives 1,000 Make Me a Millionaire scratchers (or a bonus prize).
+Regardless of the outcome, the winner receives 1,000 Make Me a Millionaire scratchers (or a bonus prize or 500 Make Me a Millionaire scratchers).